Boytss/Todo-List/README.md

    - Click on the **To-Do List** link to view and manage tasks.

 3. **Create a New Task**:

    - Click the **Create New Task** button to add a new task, including key results, tags, and milestones.

+4. **Edit Task**:

+   - Click the **Edit** To edit a task, click the To-Do List expansion, then click the three-sided dot next to the task and select Edit.

+5. **Delete Task**:
+   - Click the **Delete** To edit a task, click the To-Do List expansion, then click the three-sided dot next to the task and select Delete.